jangevaare/cbpi-DependentActor/README.md

 # cbpi-DependentActor
-This is a CraftBeerPi 3 plugin that provides a new actor type called DependentActor.
-DependentActors are containers for existing *Base Actors*, which will only power on if their *Actor Dependency* is in the correct state (either ON if a prerequisite, or OFF if a restriction).
+This CraftBeerPi 3.0 plugin provides a new actor type called DependentActor.
+DependentActors are containers for existing Base Actors, which will only power ON if their Actor Dependency is in the correct state.
+The Actor Dependency must be ON if it is set as a prerequisite, and OFF if it is set as a restriction.

 A DependentActor, can even use some other DependentActor as a base or dependency.